e-mehegan/EmilyMehegan_T2A2/README.md

 #### One-to-Many (User to Review):

 	- One user can write multiple reviews, while each review is associated with only one user.
 This is defined by the `reviews` relationship in the `User` model using `back_populates='user'`.

-#### One-to-Many (User to Content):

-	-  One user can create multiple content items, while each content item is associated with only one user.
-This is established through the `content` relationship in the `User` model with `back_populates='author'`.

 <br>